aHaugl/OV_Orbit_BLE_Course/README.md

 ***Before we try to connect again, create a function in remote.c that we can call from main.c (add declaration in remote.h) that changes the value of the parameter `button_value` based on an input parameter.
 Call it "set_button_value()" and call it in the button_handler from main.c, with the button_pressed parameter as the input.***

 Now, try to connect to your device using nRF Connect, and see that you have a characteristic that you can read using the read button in nRF Connect (the button with the down pointing arrow).
 Whenever you push a button on your DK and read it again, you should see that the is updated.
+The items we've covered in this part and in the next part of the hands on exercise is largely expanded upon in [Lesson 4](https://academy.nordicsemi.com/courses/bluetooth-low-energy-fundamentals/lessons/lesson-4-bluetooth-le-data-exchange/) in the Bluetooth course on DevAcademy, and once again I am recommending you to have a go at that course in your own time to further expand your knowledge on both how BLE works and how to use it in NCS/Zephyr.

 </br>